IBM/model-evaluation-workbench/README.md

 ## 2. Create the Cognitive models

-Develop the Sample Natural Language Classifier model which we will be used for Model Evaluation.
+Develop the Natural Language Classifier models which we will be using for Model Evaluation.

 #### Create NLC service instance
 - Click [here](https://console.bluemix.net/catalog/services/natural-language-classifier) to create NLC service